voa2000/selenium-e2e-testing/README.md

 • It is not possible to perform testing on images.
 We need to integrate Selenium with Sikuli for image based testing.

 • There is no native reporting facility.
 But we can overcome that issue by integrating it with frameworks like TestNG or JUnit.

+It’s really that simple.
+Obviously, in practice, there’s a little more to it than that, and we’ll touch on some of the issues and quirks related to making good use of Selenium.
+However, the bottom line is that Selenium is a set of tools that allow you automate web testing.
+It has evolved a bit over the years; as of 2018, there are 3 main components that comprise the Selenium platform.
+1) Selenium IDE - Firefox/Chrome extensions that allow recording and playback of user actions
+2) WebDriver (aka Selenium 2.0) - an API that allows direct interaction with browsers, offering wider browser support and more complex browser interactions (WebDriver basically supplanted Selenium Remote Control by expanding and improving on it in many ways)
+3) Selenium Grid - a tool which allows spreading tests over multiple physical or virtual machines, allowing for parallel testing and scaling.

 Download Chrome Driver
 • https://chromedriver.storage.googleapis.com/index.html?path=78.0.3904.70/